microsoft/playwright/docs/api.md

   - `button` <"left"|"right"|"middle"> Defaults to `left`.
   - `clickCount` <[number]> defaults to 1.
 See [UIEvent.detail].
   - `delay` <[number]> Time to wait between `mousedown` and `mouseup` in milliseconds.
 Defaults to 0.
-  - `offset` <[Object]> A point to click relative to the top-left corner of element padding box.
+  - `position` <[Object]> A point to click relative to the top-left corner of element padding box.
 If not specified, clicks to some visible point of the element.
     - x <[number]>
     - y <[number]>
   - `modifiers` <[Array]<"Alt"|"Control"|"Meta"|"Shift">> Modifier keys to press.
 Ensures that only these modifiers are pressed during the click, and then restores current modifiers back.
 If not specified, currently pressed modifiers are used.